Death to False Metal

-Death to False Metal is a compilation album by American rock band Weezer, released on November 2, 2010 by Geffen Records.
+Death to False Metal is a compilation album by American rock band Weezer, the final compilation album released on November 2, 2010 by Geffen Records.
 The album comprises several previously unreleased tracks from throughout Weezer's career, with vocalist and guitarist Rivers Cuomo stating that the songs together make an album that should "logically follow Hurley".
 The album debuted at number 48 on the US Billboard 200.

 The album was released simultaneously with the deluxe edition of the band's second studio album, Pinkerton (1996).
 The title comes from a phrase coined by Manowar.

 Background and recording

 Originally known as Odds and Ends, the album was first mentioned by guitarist Brian Bell during the summer of 2008.
 Vocalist and guitarist Rivers Cuomo states that the tracks are "great songs, great recordings, but for some reason they didn't make the final cut for a record.
 And like the Alone record, they span a vast period of time from the very beginning of our career in the early '90s right up to the present day."

 Frontman Rivers Cuomo considers Death to False Metal to be Weezer's ninth studio album.
-Band webmaster and historian Karl Koch describes the release differently as "a special album, [...] sort of like Weezer's version of Rivers' Alone records."
+Band webmaster and historian Karl Koch describes the release differently.
+He calls it "a special album, [...] sort of like Weezer's version of Rivers' Alone records."

 The version of "Mykel & Carli" on the iTunes version of the album differs from the previously released version on the "Undone – The Sweater Song" single in 1994 and later the deluxe edition of the band's self-titled 1994 debut.
-It has been speculated by fans that it is the original 1993 recording of the song from The Blue Album sessions, with the more common previously released version known to have been recorded in the summer of 1994.
+It has been speculated by fans that it is the original 1993 recording of the song from the Blue Album sessions, with the more common previously released version known to have been recorded in the summer of 1994.

 The album's opening track, "Turning Up the Radio", is the product of Rivers Cuomo's YouTube songwriting project Let's Write a Sawng, a process where the frontman curated a 15-step program where people were free to submit ideas such as titles, chord progressions and melodies to create a collaborative song through the video-sharing platform.
-The resulting song has seventeen co-writers and involves tracks recorded across various locations.
+The resulting song has 17 co-writers and involves tracks recorded across various locations.

-On September 25, 2014 it was announced that the album would be available on vinyl for the first time.
+On September 25, 2014, it was announced that the album would be available on vinyl for the first time.

 The cover art for the album mimics that of a religious tract from Jehovah's Witnesses featuring an artist's impression of a perfect planet Earth.